 Since then, maps of available mountain biking in the region have been helping savvy bikers discover the charms of the region, which are as diverse, if not more so, than any mountain biking region of the state.

-This summer, crews are working on a 7.6-mile section of the Oak Ridge Trail, off of Route 125 (which goes over Middlebury Gap) to Mount Moosalamoo, which, when completed this year, will connect a loose system of mountain biking trails that span the Moosalamoo NRA from Route 125 to Route 73 (the road over Brandon Gap).
+In 2014, crews finished work on a 7.6-mile section of the Oak Ridge Trail, off of Route 125 (which goes over Middlebury Gap) to Mount Moosalamoo, which connects a loose system of mountain biking trails that span the Moosalamoo NRA from Route 125 to Route 73 (the road over Brandon Gap).
 Seven miles in, Blueberry Hill Inn sits in the heart of a lot of riding, hiking, birding and camping — a respite in what is otherwise a fairly uninhabited area.